ASU-EGR304-2025-F-201/ASU-EGR304-2025-F-201.github.io/docs/03-User-Needs-and Benchmarking.md

 ---

 ## Voice of the Customer Benchmarking
+To learn what kind of home improvement device we should make, we brainstormed several ideas and decided on making a smart plant sensor that can help the user take care of plants using sensors and alerts.
+In order to get a better understanding of this product, and more specifically, the needs of our users when using a product like this, we benchmarked five similar products with the goal of generating 100 user needs, which we proceeded to categorize and rank on importance.
 ### Selected Products for Benchmarking
 #### 1. [Sinbeda 4 in 1 Plant Water Monitor](https://www.amazon.com/Automatically-Temperature-Fertility-Bluetooth-Hygrometer/dp/B0B6QVF3M4/ref=sr_1_9?crid=2VE0OK43XV2H5&dib=eyJ2IjoiMSJ9.fMroIyQzQiCykwfuFYgWXue0WNwL_cxZ_l5reGArKTQpcQW_WX8IDYRZpEEXZiQ8pDniZTd5DTasy9MkSUA0KgAbLCilJRHw3IyDD9r6cvJ3GAilf3Fuou6R0-jxUxDjU7HkB3Ji1yOPPYDYYLtCDMOsb3hcl4n0lemLS4F6EfIm8dIAQOdylc7j1HqAukcuUP8adbw6imX_NF6h7xodWc3ftVgZ8vf-ATdek4Ljrefg8pDg869VGWP8kvq3tgLIqhNm1efyljfhLGAF-39piFIUShumwVKlXM7fDOY8CuA.4QDVd5TpyG7IhfERH2moGHcvI-MLoTJNEc9tqLg7zbg&dib_tag=se&keywords=smart%2Bplant%2Bmonitoring%2Bsystem&qid=1757787409&sprefix=smart%2Bplant%2Bmonito%2Caps%2C232&sr=8-9&th=1)